multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 ARKit is the Augmented Reality Framework for Apple devices.
 (And a village in Kyrgyzstan according to GoogleMaps!)

-Google has been working on devices that overlay information and images on top of the real world for years, first with its Google Glass headset, then with Google Tango

-Niantic's Pokemon Go app took the world by storm in 2016 by placing its popular cartoon characters in real life.Pokemon Go works by overlaying two-dimensional images on top of real, three-dimensional scenes.

-Devices augment reality by placing virtual objects in your physical world, typically by using your phone's camera.

 ARKit is a framework by Apple which to enable developers to create Augmented Reality Apps for iPhone & iPad.
-It was introduced along with iOS 11 during WWDC 2017
+It was introduced along with iOS 11 during WWDC 2017.
 Anyone using an iOS device that runs on Apple's A9 to A12 Bionic processors (& running iOS 11 or above) can use ARKit apps.
 ARKit apps put three-dimensional images in your world using what's called visual inertial odometry